Castilla, Sorsogon: Economy

 Majority of the males (62.02%) falling under working age population were employed while only a little over 10% of the females were employed.
 Out of the municipality's labor force, majority (52.54%) were not economically active who were either too old, sick, or still at school age.
 Overall, the total employment rate in Castilla was only 40.95% while unemployment was recorded at 6.50%.
 This is expected considering that there is inadequate employment opportunity in the municipality.

 Total dependency ratio in Castilla was computed at 86.57%, which indicates more mouths to feed for those with gainful employment.
 Young dependency ratio was computed at 79.97% while old dependency ratio was 6.60%.

 Farming and fishing are the main employment opportunities but are characteristically seasoned in nature.
 Castilla has 13 coastal barangays, which depend on fishing as the main economic activity.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: